ChatModel: Automating Reference Model Design and Verification with LLMs: Introduction

-\begin{itemize}[leftmargin=20pt,itemsep=0em] \item We propose the \textbf{ChatModel}, the first multi-agent LLM-based platform for automated design and verification of reference models, enabling agile hardware verification. \item We propose the \textbf{Design IR}, a novel domain-specific language specifically designed for LLM to accurately generate reference models, which effectively transforms complex specifications into a clear directed acyclic graph. \item We introduce a \textbf{Hierarchical Agile Modeling (HAM)} flow that realizes agile generation and verification of models through a modular generation methodology. \item We develop a benchmark, \textbf{ModelEval}, to comprehensively evaluate the capabilities of LLM in the generation of complex reference models. \item Our comprehensive experiments demonstrate that ChatModel outperforms other benchmark methods, offering enhanced generative capabilities and more stable generation scales.
-Compared to general LLMs, it achieved a \textbf{55.02\%} improvement in functional pass rate and enhanced the LLM reference model generation ability by \textbf{9.18x}.
-Furthermore, it delivers an average \textbf{5.90×} speedup in model generation compared to experienced engineers. \end{itemize}
+\begin{itemize} \item We propose the \textbf{ChatModel}, the first multi-agent platform for automated design and verification of reference models in SystemC, enabling agile hardware verification. \item We propose the \textbf{Design IR}, a novel domain-specific language specifically designed for LLM to accurately generate reference models, which effectively transforms complex specifications into a clear directed acyclic graph. \item We introduce a \textbf{Hierarchical Agile Modeling (HAM)} flow that realizes agile generation and verification of models through a modular generation methodology. \item We develop a benchmark, \textbf{ModelEval}, to comprehensively evaluate the capabilities of LLM in the generation of complex reference models. \item Our comprehensive experiments demonstrate that ChatModel outperforms other baseline methods, offering enhanced generative capabilities and more stable generations.
+Compared to general LLMs, it enhanced the LLM reference model generation ability by \textbf{10.96$\times$} and delivered an average \textbf{7.1$\times$} speedup in model generation for engineers compared to their manual approach. \end{itemize}

 The remainder of the paper is organized as follows: Section~\ref{sec:Relatework} discusses related work.
 Section~\ref{sec:architecture} introduces the ChatModel platform.
 Sections~\ref{sec:Standardization} \& ~\ref{sec:HAM} introduce the two phases of the ChatModel and some key components.
 Section~\ref{sec:eval} evaluates ChatModel and analyzes the results.
 Finally, Section~\ref{sec:con} concludes this paper.